verifereum/funding/vyper/vyper-verified-compilation.md

 4. Charles Cooper, lead developer of the Vyper language and compiler

 5. Cyberthirst and/or Benny should also be listed?
+TODO: ask them

+TODO: read over and approval from anyone listed

 ## Background and Prior Work

+TODO: more specifically mention here who has been involved, and how, in what projects in the past

 Our team brings together the expertise needed to successfully complete this challenging project: